Jaxson de Ville: Controversies

-Jaxson is known for his crazy antics.
-He is very interactive with the crowd and the Jaguars (if they're not too busy), and sometimes interacts with the opposing team's players as well.
+Jaxson is known for his antics.
+He is very interactive with the crowd and the Jaguars players, and sometimes interacts with the opposing team's players.
 He often mocks and jokes with the other team's mascot, if they are present.
-These acts got him into trouble in 1998 and stemmed the changing of the NFL's mascot rules, and also caused him to calm up.
+These acts got him into trouble in 1998 and stemmed the changing of the NFL's mascot rules.
 However, Jaxson was still seen, by some, as a mascot that gets in the way during the game.
-After the October 22, 2007 game against Indianapolis, Colts President Bill Polian complained to the NFL, and Jaxson was reprimanded again.
+After the October 22, 2007 game against Indianapolis, Colts President Bill Polian complained to the NFL, and Jaxson was reprimanded.
 During the November 18, 2007 home game Jaxson spent a good portion of the game in a makeshift "cage", but was released for short periods of time so he could interact with fans and also to give him an opportunity to ride his scooter.

 Another controversy arose during an online NFL mascot competition, where Raiders fans and Jaguars fans were to vote for their mascots.
 During the process, a loophole was found allowing individual users to vote tens of thousands of times, enabling the Jags and Raiders to get well over 1 million votes, disqualifying both mascots from the competition.

 Jaxson appears at many events and around the Jacksonville community supporting various causes.
 He also participates in NFL and other mascot events such as the 2002 mascot convention that was held in New York City.
 Jaxson also contributes to the Jaguars' journal, provided by First Coast Community, which allows fans to post photos and includes journal entries from the mascot as well as the team members and Jacksonville Roar members (the Jaguars cheerleaders).

-In recent years, Jaxson has been taking bigger risks, including making bungee jumping and zipline entrances from the TIAA Bank Field light fixtures.
+In recent years, Jaxson has made bungee jumping and zipline entrances from the EverBank Stadium light fixtures.
 On December 16, 2009, he ended up getting stuck during a zipline stunt and hung above the field by his feet for three minutes while crews tried to free him.
 His performer was not injured.

-Jaxson's first appearance was on August 18, 1996 and had been played by Curtis Dvorak until his retirement in June 2015.
+Jaxson's first appearance was on August 18, 1996, and had been played by Curtis Dvorak until his retirement in June 2015.

 The mascot stirred further controversy, during the 2014 Ebola crisis, when he carried a sign reading "Towels Carry Ebola" along with a Terrible Towel from the Pittsburgh Steelers.

-On May 23, 2020, Jaxson made a cameo appearance during the "Stadium Stampede" match of All Elite Wrestling's Double or Nothing pay-per-view (which was set inside TIAA Bank Field, with the rest of the show taking place at the neighboring Daily's Place; team owner Shahid Khan is also one of AEW's lead investors), where Chris Jericho performed a Judas Effect on the mascot.
+On May 23, 2020, Jaxson made a cameo appearance during the "Stadium Stampede" match of All Elite Wrestling's Double or Nothing pay-per-view (which was set inside EverBank Stadium, with the rest of the show taking place at the neighboring Daily's Place; team owner Shahid Khan is also one of AEW's lead investors), where Chris Jericho performed a Judas Effect on the mascot.

 On November 27, 2022, Jaxson was seen wearing an American flag speedo and dancing provocatively during a game against the Baltimore Ravens.